samueljseay/page_object/README.md

 # click logout
 DashboardPage.logout

-# how many ".things" are there
+# how many ".thing" elements are there?
 count =
   DashboardPage.Things.all
   |> Enum.count

-IO.puts count

 # get 0th item from collection of elements and click button on that item
 DashboardPage.Things.get(0)